cosmos/sdk-tutorials/tutorials/understanding-ibc-denoms/index.md

 </HighlightBox>

-That's a lot of information, but it doesn't answer the question: _how do you know if this IBC client can be relied upon?_
+That is a lot of information, but it does not answer the question: _how do you know if this IBC client can be relied upon?_

 ### The chain ID and the client ID